 Financial assets at fair value through the statement of income

-Cash comprises cash in hand, deposits held at call with banks and similar investments.
-Cash equivalents comprise short-term, highly liquid investments that are subject to only minor fluctuations in value.
+Cash comprise cash in hand, deposits held at call with banks and similar investments.
+Cash equivalents comprise short-term highly liquid investments that are subject to only minor fluctuations in value.
 Cash equivalents have a maturity of up to three months on the date of acquisition.
-Credit accounts related to the Group cash pool accounts are included in current financial liabilities.
+Credit accounts related to Group cash pool accounts are included in current financial liabilities.

 Financial liabilities recognised at amortised cost

 Financial liabilities recognised at amortised cost include trade and other payables, loans and borrowings.

 The loans raised by the Group are included in financial liabilities recognised at amortised cost.
 They are measured at their initial recognition at fair value using the effective interest rate method.
 After the initial recognition, loans are measured at amortised cost.
 Interests on loans are expensed through the statement of income over the maturity of the debt using the effective interest rate method.